 We’ve noticed changes in how patrons use the library, and we are aligning our adult and teen collections and seating to accommodate these shifts.
 No changes are currently planned for the Children's Library.

-Book kits have moved to a single row at the end of Adult Fiction.
+Book kits have moved to a single row at the end of adult fiction.
 We’ve kept these on the middle, easy to reach shelves so everyone can access these popular items.
 There are also some new selections if you have not looked at this collection recently.

 What are book kits, you say?
 Click here to find out more.

-Finally, the low bookshelf that currently houses the DVDs with titles alphabetized from "M" to "P" will be repurposed to expand our Large Print collection, allowing us to keep these items in easy reach for you.
+Finally, the low bookshelf that formerly houses the DVDs with titles alphabetized from "M" to "P" will be repurposed to expand our Large Print collection, allowing us to keep these items in easy reach for you.

 Have questions about any of these moves?
 Come talk to us at any of the desks or submit a comment.
 We are always interested in hearing your feedback.